 This sequence of courses combines the aspects of orthopedic evaluation and rehabilitation techniques.
 Students will learn the common evaluative techniques and procedures for the recognition of signs and symptoms or orthopedic injuries and the development of comprehensive rehabilitative procedures including goals, objectives, exercise selection and the development of criteria for progression and return to normal daily activities.
 This course sequence begins in the first summer of the ATP.
 Prerequisite: acceptance into the MAT.

-ATH 530 General Medical Conditions (3)
+ATH 530 Primary Care for Athletic Training (3)